Fedora31/nhcustom2/README.md

 flag) `remove` or `keep`.
 This informs the program whether the hats the file specifies must be removed from the game, or kept in with everything else removed.

-If you plan to remove a lot of cosmetics, I recommand using the `keep` command.
+If you plan to remove a lot of cosmetics, I recommend using the `keep` command.
 The database doesn't cover all the cosmetics (like medals) and probably contains errors. the `keep` command makes the program work with paths from the input directory instead, which greatly reduces the risk of encountering unwanted